Though the Venus flytrap is very popular, it’s not necessarily the easiest plant to explain. That’s why I split the guide into two parts.

 🪴 I live in a condo/a place without much sunlight, can I still take care of a Venus flytrap?

-You can, with the help of growlights!
+Growlights also bring out the best colors in your plants, which won’t look as red or bright in just sunlight.
+This is especially true for red carnivorous plants.
 With strong growlights, even a D.M.
-Sinagtala can achieve deep red colors, like Carnivorey’s Sinagtala below.
+Sinagtala can achieve deep red colors, like Carnivorey’s D.M.
+Sinagtala below.

 All carnivorous plants, not just Venus flytraps, need low ppm water such as distilled, rain, reverse osmosis (RO), or aircon drip water.
 No tap water, please.
 Low ppm water has little to no minerals, which burn a carnivorous plant’s roots.
 If you keep using tap water, your carnivorous baby will eventually die a slow death.